Difference between SCI Journals and SCIE Indexed Journals

 Importance Of Content

 The content of the journal should be seen as interesting, important and valuable.
-These criteria are evaluated in sequence and journals that do not meet the first quality criteria are not subject to further evaluation cycles.
-However, reviews that pass the first rounds are then evaluated for their impact and can potentially be included in the SCIE database.
-This means that the SCIE is generally considered to contain better quality higher impact journals.
+These criteria are evaluated in sequence.
+And journals that do not meet the first quality criteria do not qualify for further evaluation cycles.
+However, reviews that pass the first rounds go to the next evaluation for their impact and can be included in the SCIE database.
+This means that the SCIE is generally considered to contain journals of higher quality and better impact.

 End-To-End Indexing Is Unique To SCIE Journals

-Every one of the journals that the SCIE team picks for incorporation into the Science Citation Index Expanded is indexed cover to cover.
-For each article, the team captures all authors, all author affiliations, abstract and keywords (if provided by the author), funding acknowledgments, including agency and grant numbers (if provided) and all references cited.
+Every journal that SCIE team picks for incorporation into the Science Citation Index Expanded is indexed cover to cover.
+For each article, the team captures all authors, all author affiliations, abstract and keywords.
+They also capture funding acknowledgments, including agency and grant numbers (if provided) and all references cited.

 SCIE’s Search Mechanisms Spare No Effort